Language, Values and Ethics

 Language & Terminology

 As we seek to embrace Afrikan Reparatory Justice as a key strand of our work, we recognise that repair starts with us and seizing the power to define.
-Using our own language to express our needs, conditions and concepts are as essential to our repair as are the expectations that we have of each other.
+Using our own language to express our needs, conditions and concepts is as essential to our repair as are the expectations that we have of each other.

 Transatlantic Trafficking of Enslaved Afrikans, not the slave trade